This is a success message.

 DNA Repair

-Study and visualize DNA replication processes at the nanoscale
+Study and visualize DNA repair processes at the nanoscale

 Use Dynamic Single-Molecule to obtain the full understanding of repair mechanisms